hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/03_peak_calling_macs.md

 <img src="../img/chip_workflow_june2017_step2.png" width=700>

-What we observe from the alignment files is a strand asymmetry with read densities on the +/- strand, centered around the binding site.
+What we observe from the alignment files is a **strand asymmetry with read densities on the +/- strand, centered around the binding site**.
 The 5' ends of the selected fragments will form groups on the positive- and negative-strand.
 The distributions of these groups are then assessed using statistical measures and compared against background (input or mock IP samples) to determine if the binding site is significant.

 <img src="../img/chip-fragments.png" width="300" align="middle"></div>